eijikominami/aws-cloudformation-templates/identity/README.md

 ``AWSCloudFormationTemplates/identity`` sets AWS Identity Services to manage identities, resources, and permissions securely at scale.

+## Prerequisites

+Before deploying this template, ensure you have:

+- VPC with private subnets configured (for Managed Microsoft AD)
+- Domain name planned for Active Directory (for Managed Microsoft AD)
+- Understanding of IAM Identity Center instance requirements

 ## TL;DR

 If you just want to deploy the stack, click the button below.